AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

 \subsection{Motivational Example}

 Consider the following motivational example: we have a task that consists of making $n=10$ binary decisions.
 The AI system that is used for providing decision recommendations to the human has an accuracy of $Acc_{AI}=70\%$; i.e., 7 out of 10 recommendations are correct (\ding{51}) and 3 are wrong (\ding{55}).
-Now, when the human adheres to all AI recommendations ($\mathcal{A}=100\%$), this leads to a decision-making accuracy of $Acc_{final}=70\%$, equal to the AI accuracy.
-In terms of reliance behavior, this implies that the human correctly adhered to 7 correct AI recommendations ($\mathcal{A}_{correct}=70\%$), and wrongly adhered to the remaining 3 recommendations ($\mathcal{A}_{wrong}=30\%$).
-In the other extreme case where the human overrides all AI recommendations ($\mathcal{O}=100\%$), the resulting decision-making accuracy will be $100\%-70\%=30\%$, where the human correctly overrides 3 wrong AI recommendations ($\mathcal{O}_{correct}=30\%$), and wrongly overrides 7 correct AI recommendations ($\mathcal{O}_{wrong}=70\%$).
+Now, when the human-in-the-loop adheres to all AI recommendations ($\mathcal{A}=100\%$), this leads to a decision-making accuracy of $Acc_{final}=70\%$, equal to the AI accuracy.
+In terms of reliance behavior, this implies that the human-in-the-loop correctly adheres to 7 correct AI recommendations ($\mathcal{A}_{correct}=70\%$), and wrongly adheres to the remaining 3 recommendations ($\mathcal{A}_{wrong}=30\%$).
+In the other extreme case, where the human-in-the-loop overrides all AI recommendations ($\mathcal{O}=100\%$), the resulting decision-making accuracy will be $100\%-70\%=30\%$, where the human correctly overrides 3 wrong AI recommendations ($\mathcal{O}_{correct}=30\%$), and wrongly overrides 7 correct AI recommendations ($\mathcal{O}_{wrong}=70\%$).

-If the human reliance behavior is mixed, i.e., when the human adheres to some AI recommendations and overrides others, decision-making accuracy will depend on how well the human can distinguish cases where the AI is correct from cases where it is wrong.
-To make this clear, consider the same AI as above with an accuracy of 70\%, and a human that adheres to 7 out of 10 of its recommendations ($\mathcal{A}=70\%$).
-This is illlustrated in Figure~\ref{fig:sys_acc_examples}.
+If the human reliance behavior is mixed, i.e., when the human-in-the-loop adheres to some AI recommendations and overrides others, decision-making accuracy will depend on how well they can distinguish cases where the AI is correct from cases where it is wrong.
+To make this clear, consider the same AI system as above with an accuracy of 70\%, and a human-in-the-loop that adheres to 7 out of 10 of its recommendations ($\mathcal{A}=70\%$).
+This is illustrated in \Cref{fig:sys_acc_examples}.